JS-codev/portfolio/Projects/React/Online Investment Calculator/Video Preview & Explanation.md

     - `annualInvestment` indicates the additional amount of money contributed to the investment annually.
     - `expectedReturn` represents the  expected annual rate of return on the investment (%)
     - `duration` represents the duration of the investment in years.
-- Create variable `handleInputChange` where it allows user to update the values in the 4 variable input fields
+- Create variable `handleInputChange` where it allows user to input values in the 4 variable input fields

 ```jsx
 //UserInput.jsx